abdelazizwf/Depth2Metric/README.md

 ## Installation

-> This will download many python dependencies AND any deep learning model used, which are MiDaS DPT-Hybrid and YOLOv26n by default.
+> This will download many Python dependencies AND any deep learning model used, which are MiDaS DPT-Hybrid and YOLOv26n by default.
 Expect heavy internet usage.

 - Clone this project using `git`